Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 Maybe it isn't.

-Maybe but I would I would have thought so.
+But I would have thought so.

-Is it actually the same place?
+Was it actually the same place?

-And like maybe they were scanning for us and they were like, oh, got ya.
+And they were like, oh, got you.

-So there's loads more to say, loads more of interesting things and to point out, but my time's basically come to that's what they think a Muamua look like.
+okay there's loads more to say loads more of interesting things and to point out but my time has basically come to it that's what they think a mua mua look like um There's loads more things to say, but we've run out of time.

-I would say it's almost certainly well I wouldn't call it a comet, but it's almost certainly a natural object that's just odd to us.
+I would say it's almost certainly well, I wouldn't call it a comet, but it's almost certainly a natural object that's just odd to us.

-But it could be at some point in December it hits the news that it's appeared from behind the sun and it's slowed down and changed course.
+But it could be at some point in December, it hits the news that it's appeared from behind the sun and it's slowed down and changed course.

 And it's turned red.

-And I will attend it.
+And I will attempt it.

-And Dan Wins attended at that point, yeah.
+And Dan Wintertainer at that point, yeah.

-You've got some common things.
+You've got some comment things.

 No video comments.